8.2 - Paternity

 During case assessment, the case worker will determine if paternity is at issue.
 See 6.5 Case Assessment for paternity proof determination steps and required documents.

-While the Wyoming CSE Program recognizes paternity establishment based upon presumption, adoption, or assisted reproduction, the IV-D child support program facilitates paternity establishment through two of the following methods: (1) the voluntary paternity acknowledgment program and (2) adjudication.
+While the Wyoming CSP recognizes paternity establishment based upon presumption, adoption, or assisted reproduction, the IV-D child support program facilitates paternity establishment through two of the following methods: (1) the voluntary paternity acknowledgment program and (2) adjudication.

 Unless paternity is established through the paternity acknowledgment process, paternity shall be established in Wyoming through the District Court.
-Wyoming statutes provide the process the Wyoming CSE Program shall follow in order to legally establish paternity.
+Wyoming statutes provide the process the Wyoming CSP shall follow in order to legally establish paternity.

 Note: The paternity establishment method needs to be documented in POSSE in accordance with Appendix 8.B – PEP Data Reliability Review, POSSE Release Notes 1792 – Born-out-of-wedlock flag, and POSSE Release Notes 1831 – State Where Paternity Established field.